Skip to content

 File Request Links > Box file requests

-Box File Request provides enterprise-grade security for collecting documents from anyone with advanced controls including identity verification email validation access controls and metadata collection making it ideal for regulated industries requiring Business plan or higher.
+Box File Request lets you securely collect documents from anyone through configurable upload links with identity verification, email validation, virus scanning and metadata collection - ideal for regulated industries requiring Business plans or higher.